 Full details about the application of external credits towards degree requirements can be found at KSAS Requirements for a Bachelor's Degree, and KSAS Residency Requirement, or WSE Requirements for a Bachelor's Degree, and WSE Residency Requirement.

-The information below describes the requirements for students entering JHU in Fall 2020.
-Students who entered JHU prior to Fall 2020 should view the appropriate archived catalog.
+The information below describes the requirements for students entering JHU in Fall 2022 and after.
+Students who entered JHU prior to Fall 2022 should view the appropriate archived catalogue.

 Advanced Placement Exams

 If a student enters the university with credit from an Advanced Placement Exam and then earns credit for an equivalent course at the university, the credits from advanced placement (and lab course waiver, if applicable) will be disallowed.
 The credits and grade for the Hopkins course will appear on the academic record.
 The Advanced Placement Exam title also remains on the record, but the credit value is converted to zero.
 This policy also applies to IB credit, GCE credit, and credit from foreign exams.

 |Biology||AS.020.151 & AS.020.1521||5||6|